MariiaPiili/CardsGame/README.md

 ---

-## Project Architecture
+## Project Structure

-The project is organised into independent gameplay systems.
+The project is organised into several scripts responsible for different parts of the gameplay.

 ### GameManager

-Controls the overall game flow.
+Controls the main round logic and card validation.

-Responsibilities:

-- manages turn switching;
-- validates attacks and defence;
-- controls round progression;
+It is responsible for:

+- tracking the active player;
+- placing cards on the table;
-- updates the current game state.
+- checking whether a card can be added to the current attack;
+- validating defence according to suit, rank, and trump rules;
+- switching turns;
+- clearing the table after a round;
+- starting the card replenishment process.

 ---

 ### CardsManager

-Responsible for the deck and card lifecycle.

-Responsibilities:

-- shuffles the deck;
-- deals cards;
+Manages the deck, cards in each hand, and the end of the game.

+It is responsible for:

+- shuffling the deck at the start of the game;
+- dealing six cards to the player and the bot;
-- creates card UI;
+- creating UI card objects;
-- determines the trump card;
+- selecting and displaying the trump card;
-- replenishes players' hands;
+- removing played cards from hands;
-- detects game-over conditions.
+- replenishing hands after a round;
+- transferring table cards to a player's hand when cards are taken;
+- detecting win and loss conditions;
+- restarting the game scene.

 ---

 ### Player

-Handles player interaction.
+Handles player input and player-hand UI behaviour.

-Responsibilities:
+It is responsible for:

-- card selection;
+- processing card selection;
-- card sorting;
-- UI button handling;
+- passing selected cards to the game logic;
+- sorting cards in the player's hand;
+- updating the order of cards in the UI;
+- showing or hiding action buttons;
-- taking cards.
+- taking cards from the table.

 ---

 ### Bot

-Implements a rule-based AI opponent.
+Implements a simple rule-based opponent.

-The bot can:
+The bot:

-- choose an attacking card;
+- performs actions after a short delay;
+- chooses a random card for the first attack;
+- searches for valid cards that can be added to an attack;
-- search for a valid defence card;
+- searches for the first available card that can beat the current card;
-- take cards when necessary;
+- takes the cards from the table when defence is not possible.
-- perform actions with a short delay to simulate natural gameplay.

 ---

-### UI
+### ControlGridLayoutGroup

-The interface automatically adjusts the card layout depending on the number of cards in the player's hand, ensuring the cards remain readable throughout the game.
+Adjusts the card layout based on the number of cards displayed.
+It dynamically changes the GridLayoutGroup cell size while keeping it within predefined minimum and maximum values.

 ---